↑ Like this article? Support us with a single click of the AD

 The family dog, Shaggy, survived.
 Tied up in the back yard, he’d bark at the gunshots and woke the sleepy Amityville residents.

-His barking remains the only evidence outside the Amityville house to prove what happened inside.
+Shaggy’s barking is the only outside evidence from the Amityville house of what happened inside.

 An easy verdict for the jury; guilty on all six counts of “second degree murder”.